scaleway/serverless-examples/functions/python-dependencies/README.md

 # Using Python Requirements with Serverless Framework

-If you need to include a PyPI package with your function, you will need to include it in the zip file packaged with your function.
+If you need to install dependencies to run your Python function, you will need to include it in the zip file packaged with your function.

-This can be done by manually using `pip install --target package ...` to install dependencies in a directory, then zipping this up with your code.
-You can also use the [`serverless-python-requirements` plugin](https://github.com/serverless/serverless-python-requirements) for Serverless Framework.
+This can be done easilye with the [`serverless-python-requirements` plugin](https://github.com/serverless/serverless-python-requirements) for Serverless Framework.

 ## Requirements

 This example assumes that you are familiar with how Serverless Functions work.
 If needed, you can check [Scaleway official documentation](https://www.scaleway.com/en/docs/serverless/functions/quickstart/).

 This example uses the Scaleway Serverless Framework Plugin.
-Please set up your environment with the requirements stated in the [Scaleway Serverless Framework Plugin](https://github.com/scaleway/serverless-scaleway-functions) before trying out the example.
+Please set up your environment as described in the [Scaleway Serverless Framework Plugin repo](https://github.com/scaleway/serverless-scaleway-functions) before trying out the example.

 > [!NOTE]
 > You must also have the same version of Python used in your function available locally on your system, i.e. if you are using the function runtime `python310`, you must have the command `python3.10` available in your shell.

 ## Running on Scaleway

-Run the following:
+Run the following to deploy your function:

 ```console
 # Install node dependencies